MonashBI/arcana-legacy/docs/source/example.rst

                 # the workflow is run in
                 requirements=[software_req1])

-            # If 'node1_option' is set to True when the study is initialised
+            # If 'node1_option' is set to True when the analysis is initialised
             # then this option is set here using tradition Nipype syntax
             if self.branch('node1_option'):
                 node1.inputs.an_option = 'set-extra-option'